belovedpearl/AfricanRecipes-PP4/README.md

 Add an homepage banner display for non-authenticated user.

-Add comments section to promote communication on the platform.
+Add comments section to promote communication and interactions on the platform.

 Display number of approved comments attached to each review on the index and details pages.